-Students must meet with a counselor in the Office of Academic and Student Affairs to determine the applicability of GE Cluster courses toward Writing II or GE requirements.
+Students must meet with a counselor in the Office of Academic and Student Affairs to determine the applicability of GE Cluster courses toward the engineering writing or GE requirements.

 Courses listed in more than one category can fulfill GE requirements in only one of the cross-listed categories.